Everything you need to know about teaching English in Austria in 2026

 Where will you teach English?

-Everything you need to know about teaching English in China
+Everything you need to know about teaching English in China in 2026

 The Chinese economy is booming, with huge demand for qualified teachers of English.
 This article covers five of the more popular cities that teachers tend to choose to work in and what to expect if you do decide to teach English abroad in China.